Armenian alphabet: Creation by Mashtots

 There are four principal calligraphic hands of the script.
 Erkatagir, or 'ironclad letters', seen as Mesrop's original, was used in manuscripts from the 5th to 13th century and is still preferred for epigraphic inscriptions.
 Bolorgir, or 'cursive', was invented in the 10th century and became popular in the 13th.
 It has been the standard printed form since the 16th century.
 Notrgir, or 'minuscule', invented initially for speed, was extensively used in the Armenian diaspora in the 16th to 18th centuries, and later became popular in printing.
 Sheghagir, or 'slanted writing', is now the most common form.

 The earliest known example of the script's usage was a dedicatory inscription over the west door of the church of Saint Sarkis in Tekor.
 Based on the known individuals mentioned in the inscription, it has been dated to the 480s.
 The earliest known surviving example of usage outside of Armenia is a mid-6th century mosaic inscription in the chapel of St Polyeuctos in Jerusalem.
-A papyrus discovered in 1892 at Fayyum and containing Greek words written in Armenian script has been dated on historical grounds to before the Arab conquest of Egypt, i.e. before 640, and on paleographic grounds to the 6th century and perhaps even the late 5th century.
+A papyrus discovered in 1892 at Fayyum and containing Greek words written in Armenian script has been dated on historical grounds to after the creation of the script, i.e. after 400, and on paleographic grounds between the 5th and 7th centuries.
 It is now in the Bibliotheque Nationale de France.
 The earliest surviving manuscripts written in Armenian using Armenian script date from the 9th–10th century.